-303. Organo-Biochemistry

-A brief study of important classes of organic compounds with special emphasis on biochemistry, chemistry of carbohydrates, proteins, fats, enzymes and other subjects.
-For pre-nursing, pre-medical technology students, and for teachers who have a minor in chemistry.
+303. ORGANO-BIOCHEMISTRY Four hours A brief study of important classes of organic compounds with special emphasis on biochemistry, chemistry of carbohydrates, proteins, fats, enzymes and other subjects.
+For pre-nursing, premedical technology students, and for teachers who have a minor in chemistry.
 Three hours of classroom work and two laboratory periods of three hours each per week.
 Laboratory fee, \$3.00.
-Breakage fee, \$7.00.
+Breakage fee, \$5.00.
 Prerequisites: Chemistry 103 and 104.

+304. Organo-Biochemistry

-304. Organo-Biochemistry Four hours Continuation of 303.
+Continuation of 303.
 Hours and fees the same.

-This course attempts to evaluate critically the basic assumptions, simple laws and results of modern scientific investigations in the fields of chemistry, physics, and geology.
+305. INTRODUCTION TO THE FIELD OF INORGANIC SCIENCE Three hours This course attempts to evaluate critically the basic assumptions, simple laws and results of modern scientific investigations in the fields of chemistry, physics, and geology.
 Emphasis is placed on the interrelation of these fields rather than a study of each unit by itself.
 Open to pre-seminary students and to Juniors and Seniors pursuing an A.B. in Education course who have neither a major nor minor in Science.
 This course will not be counted as science credit in the 10 hours science requirement of the General College course.

-306. Introduction to the Field of Inorganic Science Three hours Continuation of 305.
+306. INTRODUCTION TO THE FIELD OF INORGANIC SCIENCE Three hours Continuation of 305.

-307. Physical Chemistry
+307. PHYSICAL CHEMISTRY

 A study of the kinetic theory of gases, solids and liquids.
 Three lecture hours and one laboratory period per week.
 Laboratory fee, \$3.00.
-Breakage fee, \$7.00.
+Breakage fee, \$5.00.
 Prerequisites: Chemistry 201, Physics 201, Mathematics 301.